naimat04/PGNN-Basement-Depth-Estimation/README.md

-# Basement Depth Estimation from Gravity Data using PINNs and CNNs
+# Basement Depth Estimation from Gravity Data using PGNNs and CNNs

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the official implementation for the paper **"Basement Depth Estimation from Gravity Data Using Physics-Informed Neural Networks and its Comparison with Data-Driven Deep Learning"** (submitted to *Computers & Geosciences*).
+This repository contains the official implementation for the paper **"Basement Depth Estimation from Gravity Data Using Physics-Guided Neural Networks and its Comparison with Data-Driven Deep Learning"** (submitted to *Computers & Geosciences*).
 It provides code for comparing **Physics-Guided Neural Network (PGNN)** and **Data-Driven Convolutional Neural Networks (CNN)** for inverting gravity anomalies to estimate basement topography.

 ## 📖 Description